Moog Guitar: History

+In 2013 Vo launched a crowdfunding campaign on Kickstarter to sell the Vo-96, a guitar electronics kit intended to offer what he called an "'inventor's version'" of the Moog Guitar technology.
+According to Vo nearly 100 Vo-96 systems of various kinds were sold through the campaign.
+Vo then turned his attention to the Wond and the EMPick (or Wond II), handheld magnetic string vibrators roughly similar to the EBow.

 Features

 Full Sustain Mode

 This feature allows the guitar to infinitely sustain notes at any volume, at any string, and at any fret position.

 Mute Mode

 Contrary to full sustain mode, this feature removes the sustain from every note to create a unique staccato sound.

 Controlled Sustain Mode

 This feature combines both full sustain mode and mute mode to sustain the notes being played and mute the strings that are not being played.

 Harmonic Blending

 This feature involves using a foot pedal to shift between full sustain mode and mute mode, allowing for the playing of unique harmonic sounds that would otherwise not be possible with the conventional techniques of creating natural or artificial harmonics.

 Moog Filter

 This feature allows the frequency of the guitar's outputs to be toggled to create additional unique sounds.

 Design

 The variety of the Moog Guitar's features are a product of its on-board circuitry.
 The guitar is outfitted with two custom Moog pickups.
 In addition, the guitar features piezo saddles in the bridge that use piezoelectric sensors to pick up sounds acoustically and with less feedback than conventional pickups.
 The Moog pickups hold the guitar's ability to control the levels of energy within each string.
 Within these pickups are six separate transducers that feed energy back into the strings magnetically.
 Although standard strings work with the guitar, Moog provides strings with a different magnetic make-up to facilitate the guitar's ability to control string energy levels.

 The guitar features five knobs and three switches.
 The Vo Power knob controls the intensity of sustain and mute while the harmonic balance knob controls the balance of sustain and mute between the bridge and the neck.
 Additionally, the guitar offers a knob for piezo blend that combines the piezo bridge pick-up signal into the guitar's output signal.
 The last two knobs are conventional volume and tone knobs.
 The mode selector switch switches between full sustain, mute, and controlled sustain mode while the filter toggle switch controls the articulation of the Moog Filter.
 Last of all, the guitar features a conventional five position pick-up selector.